iscrozo/flutter_faces_clock/README.md

 # flutter_faces_clock
-2020-01-15
+watch Faces in Flutter

+## About of this project
-Project in flutter, build the new wathc faces challenge flutter - lenovo
+Project in flutter, build the new watch faces for the challenge flutter - lenovo